Welcome to Fineco

 For further details, please see the 2019 Consolidated Non Financial Statement of FinecoBank Group.

-Anti-corruption, conflict of interests management and anti-competitive practices
+Anti-corruption, conflict of interests management, anti-competitive practices, Anti-Money Laundering and Anti-Terrorism

 Fineco has a "zero tolerance" approach to corruption, prohibits "facilitation payments" and does not allow any transfer of goods to public officials without prior approval; political contributions are also banned.